sulhadin/last-letter-game/README.md

 is used as a global state manager.
 Global state and reducer dispatcher are passed down the children via React Context and
 reached with context hook.

-Preferences are kept in global state as game settings and is depended on these preferences to determine some business logics.
+Preferences are kept in global state as game settings.
+So the game is depended on these preferences to determine some game logics.

 Since the game is built with React hooks, Therefore; strongly got benefits from some fascinating react hooks.
 That are `useEffect`,  `useCallback`, `useMemo`